Information needs: Background

-The concept of information needs was coined by an American information journalist Robert S. Taylor in his 1962 article "The Process of Asking Questions" published in American Documentation (renamed Journal of the American Society for Information Science and Technology).
+The concept of information needs was coined by Robert S. Taylor, an American information journalist, in a 1962 article "The Process of Asking Questions".

 In this paper, Taylor attempted to describe how an inquirer obtains an answer from an information system, by performing the process consciously or unconsciously; also he studied the reciprocal influence between the inquirer and a given system.

 According to Taylor, information need has four levels: